 Animal studies indicate that oral consumption of green tea extract during fasting can increase the risk of toxicity.
 Human studies are needed.

 - As an antioxidant

 - To prevent and treat cancer

 Although laboratory studies show an anti-cancer effect, a few clinical trials and population surveys show mixed results.
-A number of studies in China have suggested that high intake of green tea may protect against cancers of the colon and stomach.
+A number of studies in China have suggested that high intake may protect against cancers of the colon and stomach.

 - To lower cholesterol and prevent heart disease

-One clinical trial showed that theaflavin-enriched green tea extract can be used with other dietary approaches to lower certain type of cholesterol.
-Other studies have generally shown that green tea has no effect lipoprotein oxidation (a contributing factor in atherosclerosis).
+One clinical trial showed that a theaflavin-enriched green tea extract can be used with other dietary approaches to lower certain type of cholesterol.
+Other studies report no effects on lipoprotein oxidation (contributes to atherosclerosis).